top of page

 Who am I?

-Through various ayurvedic tools such nutrition, lifestyle, manual therapies, herbs and spiritual practices of pranayama, meditation & mantra I educate my clients to comprehend the subtilities in their physical body, mind & soul to live a meaningful, healthy and fulfilling life.
+Through various Ayurvedic tools such as nutrition, lifestyle, manual therapies, herbs, and spiritual practices like yoga, pranayama, and meditation, I educate my clients.
+These tools also include mantra and sound healing.
+My goal is to help clients comprehend the subtleties in their physical body, mind, and soul, enabling them to live a meaningful, healthy, and fulfilling life.

 The body and mind are the receptacles of diseases and happiness.
 The soul is eternal, simply an observer , devoid of all pathogenicity .
 Soul is detached of all happiness or misery found in the mind and body.